 or their spouse or partner may derive personal benefit.

-Unless he has been granted a dispensation, a councillor shall withdraw from a meeting when it is considering a matter in which he has a disclosable pecuniary interest, or another interest as defined by (b) above.
-He may return to the meeting after it has considered the matter in which he had the interest.
+Unless he/she has been granted a dispensation, a councillor shall withdraw from a meeting when it is considering a matter in which he/she has a disclosable pecuniary interest, or another interest as defined by (b) above.
+He’she may return to the meeting after it has considered the matter in which he/she had the interest.

 Dispensation requests shall be in writing and submitted to the Proper Officer as soon as possible before the meeting, or failing that, at the start of the meeting for which the dispensation is required.

-A decision as to whether to grant a dispensation shall be made (i) when submitted prior to a meeting by the Proper Officer in consultation with the Chairman, or (ii) for an interest declared at the start of a meeting, by the Council following a proposal from the Chairman.
+A decision as to whether to grant a dispensation shall be made (i) when submitted prior to a meeting by the Proper Officer (i.e. the Clerk to the Council) in consultation with the Chairman, or (ii) for an interest declared at the start of a meeting, by the Council following a proposal from the Chairman.

-The Chairman may propose to the Council that a declared interest be discounted if he considers that matter unlikely to affect the member's impartiality.
+The Chairman may propose to the Council that a declared interest be discounted if he/she considers that matter unlikely to affect the member's impartiality.

 A dispensation request shall confirm: